 It’s possible for a lawsuit to claim that a product was defective in both design and manufacture.
 Some lawsuits may also claim that the manufacturer failed to provide adequate warnings or instructions that would have enabled the consumer to use the product safely.
 For example, a pharmaceutical company might fail to warn consumers that a high blood pressure medication can lead to dangerous side effects if taken with grapefruit products.

 Millions upon millions of dollars have already been recovered by consumers who were injured by defective products.
 Injured plaintiffs may recover money through a jury verdict or a settlement.
 A jury award is handed down when a jury finds the manufacturer liable for the plaintiff’s injuries.
-A settlement is a mutually agreed-upon the arrangement in which the manufacturer agrees to pay a certain sum of money to the plaintiff in exchange for the resolution of the lawsuit.
+A settlement is a mutually agreed-upon arrangement in which the manufacturer agrees to pay a certain sum of money to the plaintiff in exchange for the resolution of the lawsuit.
 If a settlement agreement is reached, the case won’t go to trial.
 As the plaintiff, you would have the legal right to either accept or reject a settlement—no one can accept it for you.

 The compensatory money available falls into two categories: Economic and non-economic damages.
 Economic damages refer to money paid for your actual, calculable losses.
-These include your medical bills, pharmacy co-pays, lost wages, and loss of earning capacity if you will be unable to work in the future.
+These include your medical bills, pharmacy co-pays, lost wages, and loss of earning capacity if you cannot work in the future.
 Note that you may be able to recover money for past, current, and future medical bills.

 Non-economic damages are those that are less tangible.
 For example, you may be able to recover money for your pain and suffering and mental anguish.
-Non-economic damages are more likely to be substantial if you suffered severe injuries or permanent disabilities.
+However, non-economic damages are more likely to be substantial if you suffered severe injuries or permanent disabilities.